-■ If the projector starts to overheat due to setup problems or blockage of the air vents, " and " TEMP." will illuminate in the lower left corner of the picture.
-If the temperature continues to rise, the lamp will turn off, the temperature warning indicator on the projector will blink, and after a 60second cooling-off period the projector will enter standby mode.
-Refer to "Maintenance Indicators" on page 53 for details.
+If the projector starts to overheat due to setup problems or blockage of the air vents, " man and " TEMP." will illuminate in the lower left corner of the picture.
+If the temperature continues to rise, the lamp will turn off, the temperature warning indicator on the projector will blink, and after a 60-second cooling-off period the projector will enter standby mode.
+Refer to "Maintenance Indicators" on page 55 for details.

-The cooling fan regulates the internal temperature, and its performance is automatically controlled.
+- The cooling fan regulates the internal temperature, and its performance is automatically controlled.
 The sound of the fan may change during projector operation due to changes in the fan speed.
-This does not indicate malfunction.
+This does not indicate malfunction. - Even if you unplug the power cord after projector operation, the cooling fan continues to run for a while.